-The District is a political subdivision of the State located in Milam and Williamson Counties.
+The District is a political subdivision of the State located in Williamson & Travis Counties, Texas.
 The District is governed by a seven-member Board of Trustees (the "Board").
+The Board trustees serve staggered four-year terms with elections begin held in November of each year.
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools, who is the chief administrative officer of the District.
-Support services are supplied by consultants and advisors.
+The District is located 32 miles northeast of Austin.
+The City of Coupland is within the District.